 Term-based payment plans are available through CASHNet that allow you to spread your payment over three or four months each term.
 See the Electronic Payments & Payment Plans page for more information.

-If your financial aid or scholarships do not appear on your statement, you should contact the Office of Student Financial Services to verify all of the required documents have been received.
+If your financial aid or scholarships do not appear on your statement or appear as "Pending" after the second week of classes, you should contact the Office of Student Financial Services to verify all of the required documents have been received.

 To view your bill, log onto my.knox.edu and choose the "My Account" app under the Knox Apps dropdown in the left column.
-This will take you to a Business Office page, where you will find the link to the Student Finance Center.
-This link takes you to the CashNet portal.
-This is where you can view you bill, which includes a breakdown of fees, financial aid, and recent payments.
+This will take you to the Student Finance Center which will link you to the CashNet portal.
+This is where you can view your bill, which includes a breakdown of fees, financial aid, and recent payments.

 Please contact the Office of Student Financial Services if you have questions about financial aid, scholarships, or loans on your account.

 You have a number of options to make a payment including:

 More information about these payment options is available at on the student billing page.

 CASHNet notifies us if you enroll in a payment plan so there is no need for you to provide any additional information.

 If you have not paid your account balance in full by the due date and you have not made a payment plan through CASHNet, a late payment fee of $50 will be applied to your account.
 If you have a CASHNet payment plan and are late making a scheduled payment, CASHNet will apply a late fee to your CASHNet account.

 For more information about late fees applied to your Knox account, contact the Office of Student Financial Services.